jknybel99/FCCA/README.md

 - **Audio Files**: Supported formats: MP3, WAV, AAC
 - **Database**: SQLite database is automatically created
 - **Ports**: Backend runs on port 8000, Frontend on port 3000
-- **TTS Compatibility**: Piper TTS requires modern CPU instructions (AVX2/AVX-512).
-Older CPUs may experience compatibility issues.
+- **TTS Requirements**: Piper TTS requires AVX2/AVX-512 CPU instructions for optimal performance
 - **Authentication**: Default admin account should be changed after first login for security

 ## 🔧 **Troubleshooting**

 ### **TTS Issues**
 If you experience problems with the TTS Manager:
-1. Check your CPU supports AVX2/AVX-512 instructions
+1. Verify Piper TTS files are properly installed
-2. Verify Piper TTS files are properly installed
+2. Check system logs for error messages
-3. Check system logs for error messages
+3. Ensure your system meets the CPU requirements for Piper TTS

 ### **Authentication Issues**
 1. Ensure the backend is running on port 8000